Betting on end to glut, miners hunt for new zinc deposits

 China Nonferrous has also agreed to buy a 50 percent stake in a joint venture to develop the Ozernoye deposit in Russia's Republic of Buryatia - one of the world's largest by zinc reserves - and build an ore mining and processing plant.

-South African Mike Oppenheimer favours Burkina Faso.
-Oppenheimer is acting chief executive of Blackthorn Resources , which this month made its first shipment via neighbouring Ivory Coast.
+South African Mike Oppenheimer favors Burkina Faso.
+Oppenheimer is acting chief executive of Blackthorn Resources (BTR.AX), which this month made its first shipment via neighboring Ivory Coast.
 It is Burkina Faso's first zinc mine.

-Glencore Xstrata owns 62.2 percent of Blackthorn and has agreed to buy all the zinc the company can mine.
+Glencore Xstrata owns 62.7 percent of the project and has agreed to buy all the zinc the company can mine.